 - If a patient is on opioid medications for chronic pain, ultra-low-dose naltrexone options will need to be discussed.

 - Parkinson’s patients may rarely require a medication dosage adjustment after a few months of LDN.

 How long does it take to see desired effects?

 The response time of patients on LDN therapy varies by individual and type of medical condition.
-Most of our patients see significant improvement within the first two months however, experts agree that up to eight months of therapy is required to see maximum benefit.
+Most of our patients see significant improvement within the first two months.
+However, experts agree that around 3 to 6 months is average, and some have reported up to 7 to 12 months of therapy may be required to see maximum benefit.

 What is the recommended dosage?

 Experienced providers recommend starting doses ranging from 0.5mg-1.5mg, then increase the daily dose in small weekly increments.
 When an optimal response is achieved, patients are instructed to consider that as a maintenance dose, usually between 2.5 and 4.5mg/day.
 We have many dosage schedules available and are happy to suggest and discuss the most appropriate regimen for you with your provider.

 What else can I do to help LDN therapy work well?